RedisLabs/redislabs-docs/content/rs/getting-started/getting-started-kubernetes.md

 Let's get the Kubernetes cluster up and running.

-On your Google Cloud console, click on "Container Engine" option on the left nav and create a new cluster.
+On your Google Cloud console, click on "Kubernetes Engine" option on the left nav and create a new cluster.

 <!-- Add image -->